Skip to content

 Same reasoning.
 If you need encryption, encrypt the body yourself before sending and decrypt after reading — the protocol is body-opaque.

-No locking, but no interleave either
+No locking, no interleave

 No delivery guarantees